-The potential respondent universe consists of all clients that have completed an ITA service described in Question 2 of Supporting Statement A. We will therefore be conducting census surveys.

 2. Describe the procedures for the collection, including: the statistical methodology for stratification and sample selection; the estimation procedure; the degree of accuracy needed for the purpose described in the justification; any unusual problems requiring specialized sampling procedures; and any use of periodic (less frequent than annual) data collection cycles to reduce burden.

-Census methodology will be used for the collections in this package, that is, each client completing a service described within question 2 of Supporting Statement A will have the opportunity to participate in the surveys.
-We will not be using sampling techniques.
+We will not be using any sampling procedures.
+Please see table above for details on respondent universe.
+Our historic response rates for surveys have ranged from approximately 30 – 40%.
+We hope to achieve a 40% response rate and we are taking the following steps to improve our response rates: reducing the length of the Commercial Service Comment Card for Export Assistance Services and ensuring that all other surveys are as short as possible, revising the content of the messages that will contain the survey links, changing the subject line and sending a pre-survey message prior to deploying the 2 annual surveys.

+We have consulted with 2 leading private sector survey research organizations (Burke Institute and VOVICI) regarding acceptable and reasonable survey response rates and both concur that a 40% response rate is acceptable to meet our customer satisfaction survey objectives.

 3. Describe the methods used to maximize response rates and to deal with nonresponse.
 The accuracy and reliability of the information collected must be shown to be adequate for the intended uses.
 For collections based on sampling, a special justification must be provided if they will not yield "reliable" data that can be generalized to the universe studied.

-The data collection method chosen for all surveys (except for the TIC Transactional Automated Telephone Survey) is an e-mail message delivering a hot link to a web enabled survey – in part, because this allows for minimum expense and should yield more considered answers.
-If the client does not respond to the survey within two weeks, another e-mail reminder is sent to the client.
-A number of efforts have already been undertaken to improve response rates.
-An Internet delivered survey reduces the burden on the respondents, surveys have been shortened, and open-ended questions requiring narrative responses have been reduced.
-As a way to increase response rates, many ITA staff inform their clients that once a service is completed, they will receive a user satisfaction survey via e-mail within two weeks.
-In addition, returned e-mails are addressed systematically in order to increase response rates.
-Ongoing review of the survey instruments and policies may result in further refinements and resubmission of instruments.
-If changes are deemed necessary to improve response rates or more accurately capture client perceptions, these changes may occur within the three-year approval.

-To address non-response rate, when the response rate is lower than recommended, ITA will perform telephone interviews of non-respondents to inquire about their user satisfaction and complete the user satisfaction survey over the phone.
+Our historic response rates for surveys have ranged from approximately 30 – 40%.
+We hope to achieve a 40% response rate and we are taking the following steps to improve our response rates: reducing the length of the Commercial Service Comment Card for Export Assistance Services and ensuring that all other surveys are as short as possible, revising the content of the messages that will contain the survey links, changing the subject line and sending a pre-survey message prior to deploying the 2 annual surveys.
+We also send a reminder message to non-responders two weeks after sending the initial survey has been deployed.

+We have consulted with 2 leading private sector survey research organizations (Burke Institute and VOVICI) regarding acceptable and reasonable survey response rates and both concur that a 40% response rate is acceptable to meet our customer satisfaction survey objectives.

 4. Describe any tests of procedures or methods to be undertaken.
 Tests are encouraged as effective means to refine collections, but if ten or more test respondents are involved OMB must give prior approval.